 5 Questions to Ask on the Road to Data Excellence – Part I

-In this three-part series, I am going to ask five questions that strike me as most important in the quest for data excellence.
+In this three-part series, we are going to ask five questions that strike me as most important in the quest for data excellence.
 These were formed after some interesting discussions with our in-house data professionals.
 We will start with data skills and data literacy.
 In the second post we'll take a look at how to establish both the foundations for a consistent approach to data across the organisation and a data-driven culture.
 The third blog will address data strategy and policy.
-In each section, I’ve provided a set of true or false questions.
+In each section, we’ve provided a set of true or false questions.
 Ask yourself these questions to see where your organisation is on your quest for data excellence.

 Do we have the skills we need?